openenclave/openenclave/tcps/README.md

 for TrustZone, since it requires using the sgx\_edger8r.exe utility that comes with that SDK, and various header files.

-The SDK can be downloaded for free at [https://software.intel.com/en-us/sgx-sdk/download](https://software.intel.com/en-us/sgx-sdk/download).
+The Intel SGX SDK can be downloaded for free at [https://software.intel.com/en-us/sgx-sdk/download](https://software.intel.com/en-us/sgx-sdk/download).

 Compiling for SGX currently requires Visual Studio 2015 (_not_ 2017) because